Afcon: Christopher Mbamba and Clifton Miheso axed from Harambee Stars’ squad | Goal.com

 Mbamba failed to recover from an ankle injury he picked up in his last match before checking into camp, Mandela also injured his knee during Monday’s training session and has been ruled out of the tournament.

-Musa Mohamed, who picked up a knock in Kenya’s first pre-Afcon friendly match against Madagascar, has been included in the list, as has Abud Omar, who limped off late in the match.
+However, defender Musa Mohamed, who picked up a knock in Kenya’s first pre-Afcon friendly match against Madagascar, has been included in the list, same as Abud Omar, who limped off late in the match.

+Kenya will play their second friendly match against the Democratic Republic of Congo in Madrid, Spain on June 15 before leaving for Egypt four days later.

+They will open Group C's campaign with a match against Algeria on June 23 before playing neighbours Tanzania on June 27 and finishing the preliminary stage with a match against Senegal on July 1.

 Goalkeepers: Patrick Matasi, John Oyemba and Faruk Shikalo.